joearedmond/dist-shift/README.md

 Application that auto-retrains when it detects a distribution shift in production data.

-A program by Joe Redmond and Tamanna Ananna.
+A very cool program by Joe Redmond and Tamanna Ananna.